 The data shows that hard drives have three failure rate segments.
 The first segment links to the first year and a half where 5% of the hard drives fail per year.
 The high initial failure rate can be chalked up to manufacturing defects.
 Every batch of hard drives will have a few lemons.

 After that, the failure rate levels out to 1% per year.
 This is explained by random drive failures.
 Then after three years, hard drives begin to wear out.
-The components can only move so much before they begin to fail.
+The bottom line is that a hard drive’s components can only move so much before they begin to fail.

-It should be noted that Backblaze used consumer-grade hard drives that normally come with 12 to 36 month warranties.
-The warranty lengths, then, seem to be correct, while enterprise-grade hard drives generally come with five year warranties or longer.
+It should be noted that Backblaze used consumer-grade hard drives that normally come with twelve-to-thirty-six-month warranties.
+The warranty lengths, then, seem to be correct, while enterprise-grade hard drives generally come with five-year warranties or longer.

 The two most popular types of hard drives have different life expectancies.
-My colleague wrote an informative blog post detailing the difference between HDDs and SSDs.
-But here, I’ll touch on how long they will last.
+My colleague wrote an informative blog post detailing the difference between HDDs and SSDs recently that can provide you with extensive information.
+But here, I’ll touch on how long each type will last.

 Hard Disk Drives physically write code onto the hard disk platter in the drive.
-Because HDDs have miniscule moving parts inside, they are more vulnerable to physical failures.
+Because HDDs have minuscule moving parts inside, they are more vulnerable to physical failures that SSDs.
 You’ll find HDDs in most desktop computers and laptops.
-In most cases, they will fail sooner than SSDs because they have delicate moving parts.

 There are numerous subtle signs that your hard drive might be failing.
 Watch out if your computer is slowing down, frequently freezes, or displays a warning for corrupted data or bad sectors.
-Malware viruses and improper shutdowns can impact your hard drive too.
+Malware viruses and improper shutdowns can impact your hard drive as well.

 But if you notice strange clicking or grinding noises coming from your hard drive, you might be experiencing a physical failure.
 Make sure to power off your hard drive to avoid further damage.
 For more information on physical hard drive failure, read our recent hard drive recovery page.

-There are essentially two reasons why drives fail: physical and logical.
+There are essentially two reasons why drives fail: logical and physical.
 For logical failures, you can use data recovery software such as Data Rescue to find your data again.
 The data recovery software works for drives that have been corrupted, erased, and crashed.

 For physical hard drive failure, you can contact The Data Rescue Center in Silicon Valley, California.
 The Data Rescue Center offers free shipping, free estimates, and a free no-data, no-charge policy.
 The Data Rescue Center is the most professional and technologically advanced facility in the United States.
 Our U.S.-based support staff will help you through all of your difficulties to make sure you have a successful recovery.